voorhoede/email-template-guide/docs/tips.md

 #Tips

+General tips:

+- Always use 6-digit hexadecimal color codes, some clients don't understand the 3-digit shorthand.
+- When using mediaqueries, make sure the properties inside have `!important` behind them, otherwise they will not overwrite the inlined styling.

-Some links to make your newsletter building less painfull.
+Some links to make your newsletter building less painfull:

 * [Modular email design](http://www.smashingmagazine.com/2014/08/04/improve-your-email-workflow-with-modular-design/)
 * [Responsive email patters](http://responsiveemailpatterns.com/)